-RCC’s Early College program allows students at participating high schools to become full-time or part-time RCC campus students during their junior and/or senior high school years.
+RCC’s Early College program allows high school students at participating high schools to take RCC campus or online courses.

 - Does my school have funding for the course?

 - Will the successfully completed RCC course apply to my high school diploma?

 - Complete the RCC Student Interest form The interest form is necessary only if you would like to talk with an RCC Admission Coach before moving to step 2.
 For questions, call 541-956-7217

 Step 2.
 Apply for Admission/Obtain your RCC ID# Students may already have an RCC ID#; check with your liaison or call Rogue Central at 541-245-7501